As fascinating as the country is, Iran isn’t on most people’s radar as a travel destination. But if you ask me, it really should be!

 During my two weeks there, the free market rate went from 102,000 Rials to 130,000 Rials.
 That’s how unstable their currency is.

-When buying stuff, locals usually refer to prices in Tomans.
+Locals usually refer to prices in tomans.
 If you’re not sure, confirm with them which currency value they referred to.

-Also, if you’re buying a Coca-Cola that costs 20,000 Rials (or 2,000 Tomans), they might just say it costs 2 (dropping the last four zeros in the Rials’ note).
+Also, if you’re buying a Coca-Cola that costs 20,000 rials (or 2,000 tomans), they might just say it costs 2 (dropping the last four zeros).
 So, familiarize yourself with prices to know which value they are referring to.

-For example, this traveler has a detailed breakdown of her spending on her two-week independent trip.
-She spent roughly $75 per day on a mid-range budget trip.
+This traveler has a detailed breakdown of her spending on her two-week independent trip.
+She spent roughly $75 per day on a mid-range trip.

 It’s important to know that food is subsidized in Iran and prices are “locked.”